Accedia/aws-workshop/Day5-IAM_and_SERVERLESS/readme.md

 1. REST API in the API Gateway
 2. Two lambda functions
 3. The lambda functions roles
-4. The s3-putObject policy in IAM Policies
+4. The policy lab-<your-name>-s3-putObject in IAM Policies
+5. The roles lab-<your-name>-get-users-role and lab-<your-name>-upload-file-role in IAM Roles